-Some of the countries in which Group Consumer operates have experienced or continue to experience political instability.
+Our Group Consumer business is geographically diversified with operations in Singapore, Australia and the emerging markets.
+Some of the countries in which our business operates have experienced or continue to experience political instability.
 The continuation or reemergence of such political instability in the future could have a material adverse effect on economic or social conditions in those countries, as well as on the ownership, control and condition of our assets in those areas.

-Group Consumer is geographically diversified with operations in Singapore, Australia and the emerging markets.
-We work closely with the Management and our partners in the countries where we operate to leverage the local expertise, knowledge and ability.
-This way, we ensure compliance with the laws and are able to implement risk mitigation measures.
+We work closely with the Management and our partners in the countries where we operate to leverage the local expertise, knowledge and ability to manage the local and socio-economic conditions and risks.
+This way, we ensure compliance with the laws and are better able to implement risk mitigation measures.

-As Group Enterprise and Group Digital Life expand their products and services across the region and around the world, exposure to similar political risks may increase in the future.
+As Group Enterprise and Group Digital Life expand their business operations across the region and around the world, exposure to similar political and socio-economic risks may increase in the future.

-REGULATORY AND LITIGATION RISKS
+REGULATORY AND LITIGATION RISKS Regulatory Risks

-Regulatory Risks